Search EIN Numbers In Arizona

 - New Business

-Some types of businesses don’t require an EIN number and can instead use a Social Security Number (SSN) instead:
+Some types of Arizona business entities don’t require an EIN number and can instead use a Social Security Number (SSN) instead:

 - Sole Proprietorship (sole proprietor)

 Tax-exempt organizations such as non-profits or private foundations need to apply for an EIN number if they have employees.

 The Employment Development Department is a department of government that allocates unemployment insurance, disability insurance, and paid family leave programs.
 That’s also who businesses with employees must register with for tax purposes.

 How Do I Lookup A Business License In Arizona?

 You can find information such as a business license for any Arizona business entity or corporation performing a search on the Secretary of State website of the state or province where that corporation is registered.

 How To Apply For An EIN In Arizona